kwhk/go-discord-bot/README.md

 # go-discord-bot

-## How to run
+## How to run locally

-1. Go to the project root directory
+The following directory paths assume that you are in the project's root directory.
+1. Install all modules
+    ```go
+    go mod download
+    ```
-1. Run:
+1. Run bot:
     ```go
     go run ./cmd/go-discord-bot
     ```